rollins-cms/mat310-spr20/sprint1/lab-regex.md

 The first argument is the search string enclosed in quotes.
 It isn't strictly required to use quotes with every regex string, but some complex patterns require it, so I like to use it as a default.
 You could also enclose the string in single quotes.

-The second argument is the complete path to the dictionary file.
+The second argument is the complete path to the dictionary file we want to search.
 Remember that Unix file paths always begin at the root directory, which is denoted by `/`.
 Pro tip: press TAB to autocomplete the part of the path that you're currently typing.

 The command prints all words in the file containing the string `cat`.
 This is a lot of words!